andreipfeiffer/css-in-js/README.md

 The ability to generate **atomic css classes**, thus increasing style reusability, and reducing duplication:

 - this generates a separate CSS class for each CSS property;
-- we'll get larger HTML files, because each element will contain a large number of CSS classes applied;
+- we'll get larger HTML files, because each element will contain a larger number of CSS classes applied;
 - theoretically [atomic CSS-in-JS](https://sebastienlorber.com/atomic-css-in-js) reduces the scaling factor of our styles, [Facebook is doing it](https://www.youtube.com/watch?v=9JZHodNR184) as well;
 - it's debatable if the CSS total size reduction, is greater than the HTML size increase (what is the final delta)
-- theoretically, if the class names are shorter than the CSS property definition, the delta is positive so we're shipping less bytes;
+- theoretically, if the class names are shorter than the CSS property definition, the delta is positive so we're shipping less bytes (also depends a lot on compression, so not easy to draw a definite conclusion);
 - however, we're basically moving part of bytes from CSS to HTML, which might be harder to cache if we have dynamic SSRed pages;
 - also, depends a lot on what changes more frequently: the styles? or the markup?